uniquid/developer-wiki/packages.md

 ### Massive Imprinter Backend \[[zip](../attachments/massive_imprinter_backend.zip) - [tar](../attachments/massive_imprinter_backend.tar.gz)\]

-Is a jar file that you can doanload and start ni any environment provided of a JVM.
+Is a jar file that you can download and start in any environment providing a JVM.
-The
+Then

-* Explode the archive in any directory that you want
+* Expand the archive in any directory that you want
 * Edit the appconfig.properties files and replace

   ```